cstew/cstew.github.io/index.md

 <img class="profile-picture" src="profile.png">

-I am the Director of Android Engineering at Big Nerd Ranch where I am responsible for a team of engineers, leading consulting projects, teaching Android development courses, and authoring our Android Programming book.
-My focus lately has been on the growth and happiness of the people that I work with.
+I am the VP of Engineering at Big Nerd Ranch where I am responsible for our entire engineering team offering Android, iOS, and Web development + training.
+My goal is to build a world-class engineering team that delights our customers.

 When not working, I spend as much time as possible on my motorcycle, running, and traveling.